ASE A3 Manual Drive Train and Axles

 14.

 Answer A is wrong.
 Both technicians are correct.
-To check the driveshaft for excessive runout, shut down the engine and make sure the shaft is not rotating.
+To check the driveshaft for excessive runout, shut down the engine and ensure the shaft is not rotating.
 Place a dial gauge at the center and both ends of the driveshaft and turn it with your hand.
 Compare the measurements taken with the manufacturer's specifications before considering replacement.

 Answer B is wrong.
 Check the flange for runout by placing a dial gauge on the flange surface and rotating the flange.
-Little tolerance is allowed, check for specifications before proceeding.
+Little tolerance is allowed.
+Check for specifications before proceeding.

 Answer C is correct.
 Both technicians are correct.